broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 ### Creating your Terra Workspaces:

-use the `data/xQx/.json` which lists the parameters used for each workflows of each off the 3 workspaces in our pipeline (the CSV lists the workflows with their correct name):
+use the `data/xQx/.json` which lists the parameters used for each workflow of each off the 3 workspaces in our pipelines (the CSV lists the workflows with their correct name):
 - import the workflows, with their parameters listed in here.
 - import the workspace parameters/data listed in the `GENERAL` field.

 Once you have set up your workspace with the corresponding workflows, workspace data and workflow input/output parameters, you can import your data to be processed. __Tools available in `TerraFunction` in the `JKBio` package as well as the `dalmatian` package can be used to automate this process.__

-Once this is done, you can run your jupyter notebook server and open one of the 3 `CCLE_\*` jupyter files corresponding to our 3 pipelines.
+Once this is done, you can run your Jupyter Notebook server and open one of the 3 `CCLE_\*` Jupyter files corresponding to our 3 pipelines.
+These three pipelines are ...

-This notebook architecture is as follows:
+Each notebook is structured as follows:

-1. UpLoading and preprocessing
+1. Uploading and pre-processing
-2. Running Terra Pipelines
+2. Running the Terra Pipelines
-3. DownLoading and postProcessing
+3. Downloading and post-processing
 4. QC, grouping and uploading to the portal

 ## Running the pipeline

-### 1. UpLoading and preprocessing
+### 1. Uploading and preprocessing

-The first phase really is about getting samples generated at the BroadInstitute and located into different places.
-Looking for duplicates and finding/adding the metadata we will need in order to have coherent and complete sample information. __This is not something that you would need to run. you can skip directly to part2__.
+__You can skip this step and go to part2__.The first step in the notebook is about getting the samples generated at the the Broad Institute which are located in different Google Cloud storage paths.
+This section also searches for duplicates and finds/adds the metadata we will need in order to have coherent and complete sample information.

 **Remarks:**
-- in the initialization you might want to remove any import related to `taiga` and `gsheet` to not cause any errors.
+- in the initialization step you can remove any imports related to `taiga` and `gsheet` to avoid possible errors.
 - feel free to reuse `createDatasetWithNewCellLines`, `GetNewCellLinesFromWorkspaces` or any other function for your own needs.

 ### 2. Running Terra Pipelines